-As required in section 5 of RFC5007, DHCPv6 Leasequery 'Should' use IPsec-based authentication specified in the section 21.1 of RFC3315.
-However, with the deployment of this mechanism, there may be no need to enforce IPSec to perform DHCP Leasequery.
+As required in section 5 of [RFC5007], DHCPv6 Leasequery 'Should' use IPsec-based authentication specified in the section 21.1 of [RFC3315].
+However, IPsec is generally considered heavyweight.
+With the deployment of this mechanism, the source IP address can be authenticated without enforcing IPsec.

 By containing the DHCP servers in the protection perimeter, the DHCP servers can be protected from spoofing based attacks.
 Then by checking the source IP address of Leasequery messages, the DHCP server can identify if the messages are from SAVI devices or not.
 For the SAVI devices, because the perimeter filters out bogus DHCP messages, they can trust the DHCP Leasequery responses.
-Thus, there is no need to enforce IPSec to validate the DHCP Leasequery messages in this mechanism.